vs7141-hub/HelloApp/README.md

-Creating a hello using java
+Creating a Hello App using java